Surya2004-janardhan/Dreams/README.md

 -  **Mandatory Voicebox**: Gemini TTS support has been removed to ensure a consistent, professional brand voice.
 You **must** have `Base-audio.mp3` in your assets.
 -  **Fail-Fast Workflow**: If Voicebox synthesis fails, the workflow will stop immediately to avoid generating low-quality content, and you will receive a notification via the configured email service.
 -  **My suggestions**:
--  You can see the global logs while running the automation if you encounter any issue the detailed logs help you to understand the error or you can raise an issue vai github.
+-  You can see the global logs while running the automation.
+If you encounter any issue, the detailed logs help you to understand the error, or you can raise an issue via github.
--  The repo is not so clean and modularized, soon i will make it clean and modularized.
+-  The repo is not so clean and modularized, and soon I will make it clean and modularized.
--  If you really want deterministic results I recommmend you to use above raw appraoch instead of docker since I have not tried the new version of this repo on Docker yet, feel free to raise an issue particularly for the Docker setup and run.
+-  If you really want deterministic results, I recommend using the above raw approach instead of Docker, since I have not tried the new version of this repo on Docker yet.
+Feel free to raise an issue particularly for the Docker setup and run.
 -  You can customize several sections of this repo as per your requirements.

-**Visuals are bottleneck, refactoring the base prompt using strong model wins**
+**Visuals are a bottleneck; refactoring the base prompt using a strong model wins**

-**At any step the automation fails it cleans the directories sends a detailed error message vai email service applies the same if the automation gets success it sends the links of the published content**
+**At any step if the automation fails, it cleans the directories and sends a detailed error message via email service applies the same if the automation is successful it sends the links of the published content**

 ### 🐳 Dockerized Setup (Recommended)
 Run the entire pipeline in a consistent, isolated environment: